 Pneumonia in the adult horse

-However, adult horses can still be affected with pneumonia.
-Pneumonia is most often seen in older horses that have pre-exiting illnesses or a history of transport or other factors that may make them more susceptible to the disease.
+However, pneumonia can still affect adult horses.
+Pneumonia is most often seen in older horses that have pre-existing illnesses or a history of transport or other factors that may make them more prone to the disease.

 - Minimize stress, particularly when mingling with other horses or transporting horses over long distances.
-Break up long trips, maintain good biosecurity when away from home, and keep to a regular routine.
+Break up long trips, maintain good security when away from home and keep to a regular routine.

 - Maintain management of other previously diagnosed illnesses.

-- Stay up to date on a comprehensive vaccination program to protect against common causes of respiratory infection.
+- Stay up-to-date on vaccinations to protect against common respiratory infections.

-- Be aware of the possible signs of pneumonia, including yellow or cream-colored nasal discharge, depression, and persistent fever.
+- Be aware of the possible signs of pneumonia.

 Diagnosis of pneumonia, and determining the exact cause, requires a thorough work-up so your veterinarian can prescribe the most appropriate therapy.
 Diagnostic tests can include: